yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-27-guide-jira-basics.md

 !jira recent
 ```

 Make sure to set `jira-project` for every channel you're in.
 It can vary from
 channel to channel, and also supports multiple comma-separated projects.
 When
 multiple projects are specified, commands like `jira recent` or `jira create`
-will default to the first project. `jira-project` also controls a Yetibot
+will default to the first project, and the issue
 [observer](/user-guide#observers) that listens for words  that look like a JIRA
-issue key (e.g. `YETIBOt-123`) and returns a quick summary of the issue to
-augment a
-conversation.
+issue key (as demonstrated in the screenshot above) will fire on all configured
+projects.

 ## Create